ideal-lab5/idn-docs/docs/learn/consensus.md

 The Aura pallet included in the etf node is a modified version of the standard Aura pallet.
 Our version holds a new runtime storage map to hold slot secrets, which are added to storage in the `on_initialize` hook.

 ## Consensus and Encryption to the Future

+> :warning: This describes version 1 of our consensus mechanism.
+We are in the process of updating to version 2, which uses dynamic committee proactive secret sharing to further decentralize and scale the network's authority set.

 Here we present a high-level overview of how the consensus mechanism works.
 The goal of our consensus mechanism is to leak **publicly verifiable** IBE (identity based encryption) secrets within each block header.